 A breast lift or mastopexy is a procedure designed to lift and firm breasts by removing excess skin.
 This procedure may change the position of your breasts and areola to provide breast symmetry.

-Consider a breast lift if you are happy with the size of your breasts but have concerns about the breast position and height of the nipples.
+Consider a breast lift if you are happy with the size of your breasts but have concerns about the breast position, symmetry or height of the nipples.

-In some cases where additional volume is required, a breast lift is combined with an aug-mentation.
+In some cases where additional volume is desired, a breast lift is combined with an augmentation.